ligolang/ligo/vendored-dune/LexerLib/README.md

 ## Contents

-This directory is located in the `vendored-dune` directory of the repository of LIGO, here `ligo/vendored-dune`.
+This directory is located in the `vendors` directory of the repository of LIGO, here `ligo/vendors`.
 As such, it is distributed with the LIGO compiler which uses it as a library.
-The directory `ligo/vendored-dune/LexerLib` should list the following files:
+The directory `ligo/vendors/LexerLib` should list the following files:

 ```
 LexerLib